aaronbloomfield/ccc/hws/btcparser/index.md

 >>>
 ```

+Got that?
+Good.

 ### Part 3: Output

 Lastly, your program must output the blockchain in JSON format.
 You can read about [JSON on Wikipedia](https://en.wikipedia.org/wiki/JSON).
 The format must be as described below, but your whitespace doesn't matter.
 We are going to check it via a JSON parser.

+You SHOULD be using the JSON library that comes with your programming language!
+No need to reinvent the wheel here.

-Your output should look like the following:
+Your output for the genesis block (file blk00000-b0.blk), which is saved to a file, should look like the following:

 ```
 {